oliverjam/site-redesign/src/pages/2016-12-01-flicker-avatar-animation/index.md

 ## The sprite

-I generated three different versions of the same image using the [Javascript fork of Primitive] and then stitched them together in Preview.
+I generated three different versions of the same image using the [JavaScript fork of Primitive] and then stitched them together in Preview.
 This in itself was a bit of a hassle as you can't change the canvas size without also resizing the image.
 You need to select all, cut the image, adjust image size to 300% width, then re-paste the first image and move to the left edge.
 You can then cut and paste the next two images alongside the first to fill the remaining space.

 ## The code